 After graduating, our students need an extra push to be able to attend government Primary School: a small bursary of £38 GBP will allow them to buy the school books, uniform, entry fee.
 Without these they will not be accepted in and will loose a year.

 The important thing is to believe in people's goodness, in honesty, in goals and living life striving to achieve them.
 We may still believe in the value of life, that everything isn't caos, wickedness and despair.
 It is this certainty that supports me and gives me serenity.

 - Dr. Silvio Prandoni, Wamba Catholic Hospital, September 27th, 1974.

 NARLAI SEA SACS

-The Calleri Early Child Development Centre (ECDC) was opened at its present location in 2013, the structure is divided between two classrooms, a kitchen, a playground, a watchman shelter.
+The Calleri Early Child Development Centre (ECDC) was opened at its present location in 2013, the structure is divided between two classrooms, a daycare room, a kitchen, a playground and a watchman shelter.

 We strive to:

 Provide a “fair start” in education following the Kenyan curriculum for Pre-Primary Schools.